Techtesh/AWS-CLF-C01-test/Questions.md

 ### What is a value proposition of the AWS Cloud?

 - [ ] AWS is responsible for security in the AWS Cloud.
-- [ ] No long-term contract is required.
+- [y] No long-term contract is required.
 - [ ] Provision new servers in days.
 - [ ] AWS manages user applications in the AWS Cloud.